Oconee (tribal town): Return to Chattahoochee

 The people of what is now Georgia and the towns on the Chattahoochee, including Oconee, used Florida as a vast hunting ground.
 Most of the Native Americans in Florida after 1716 were probably from the Lower Towns.
 Spanish records mention "Uchizes from the village of Ocone" that were killed in 1738 in central Florida during warfare between alliances of Florida tribes.
 James Oglethorpe, the governor of the Province of Georgia, invaded Spanish Florida in 1740, laying siege to its capitol, St. Augustine.
 Ahaya, an Oconee chief, led 45 men to join the siege.

-Oconee was between Sabacola and Apalachee in mid-18th century.
+Oconee was between Sabacola and Apalachee in the mid-18th century.
 Late in the 18th century Ocone was on the east bank of the Chattahoochee River (in Georgia) opposite the mouth of Hatchechubbe Creek (which was called "Oconee Creek" at the time) near Cottonton, Alabama.
 At that time Oconee was approximately six miles south of the town of Apalachicola and six miles north of Sabacola.
 Several archaeological sites on the east (Georgia) side of the Chattahoochee River have been tentatively identified with Oconee, including 9SS3 and 9SW52.
 Other archaeological sites along the Chattahoochee associated with Ocone include 9SW3, 9SW4, and 9SW57.
 Sites 9SW5, 9SW6, and 9SW7 may be associated with either Oconee or Apalachicola.